csps-efpc/csps-llm/README.md

 ```
 pip install flask simple_websocket llama_cpp_python stable_diffusion_cpp_python feedparser requests bs4 huggingface_hub duckduckgo_search unidecode
 ```
-As an absolute minimum, you'll need 12GB of RAM and as much local on-disk storage to work with a 7-billion parmeter model.
+As an absolute minimum, you'll need 8GB of free RAM and as much local on-disk storage to work with a 7-billion parameter model.
 To be able to reasonably work with your model, you'll need an AVX2-capable CPU with four real cores (not hyperthreaded).

 Once you've got the basics installed, you can start the service with:

 ```
 python app.py
 ```
-on the first invocation, it'll download about 4GB of model.
-You can then browse to `http://localhost:5000/static/index.html`.
+on the first invocation, it'll download about 5GB of model.
+You can then browse to `http://localhost:5000/`.

 ## Model config
 The choice of models can be configured at runtime using environment variables: